List of people from the London Borough of Waltham Forest

 Waltham Forest is the birthplace of William Morris, best known as one of the principal founders of the British Arts and Crafts Movement.
 Morris was a designer of wallpaper and patterned fabrics, a writer of poetry and fiction, and a pioneer of the socialist movement in Britain.

-Other famous people such as Footballer and former England Captain David Beckham, I, Claudius star Derek Jacobi, former Essex and England Cricket Captain Graham Gooch and film director and producer Alfred Hitchcock were also born in the borough.
+Other famous people, such as footballer and former England Captain David Beckham; actor Derek Jacobi, star of I, Claudius; former Essex and England Cricket Captain Graham Gooch, and film director and producer Alfred Hitchcock, were also born in the borough.

 Among those who were born in the London Borough of Waltham Forest, or have dwelt within the borders of the modern borough are (alphabetical order):